blackcrowX/Data_Analytics_Portfolio/Project I/readme.md

   Fig 1.
 This image shows the data loaded in PowerQuery.
 </p>

 First the columns were reorganised resulting in the "Policy Number" becoming the Index.
-Then the excess column at the end of the data was deleted and two new columns named "Capital Total" and "Age Group" were created.
+Then the excess column at the end of the data was deleted and a new column named "Age Group" was created.
 Then the data was updated to be more interpretable via the replace-function and proper-function.
 For Example the value "Husband" and "Wife" for the column "Insured Relationship" were changed to "Married".
 These steps were to better visualise the data.

 Afterwards the data was checked for mising values and existing duplicates.
 In this case there were no missing values or duplicates.
 This was to avoid potential errors and biases in the data.